Weather | Attire | Venue Access | Transportation | Invitation Letters

 There are two types of invitation letters: a PDF acceptance letter with an invitation to present, which the organizers provide free-of-charge to all accepted proposals; the second type is a formal invitation letter for travel, which will be provided for free on a case-by-case basis to confirmed registrants only.
-Formal hard copy invitation letters mailed by express mail service are 15,000 JPY.
+Formal hard copy invitation letters mailed by express mail service are subject to a fee of $100.

 - What if my visa application is rejected?

-All decisions by the Ministry of Foreign Affairs are final.
+All decisions by the U.S. Department of State are final.
 We cannot and will not assist you if your travel application is rejected.